ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 body of the report, the subject, and so on.
 These unique identifiers should be consistent per each report.
 Specified below, the reader will see a `msg-id`, `Report-ID`, `unique-id`.
 These are the fields that MUST be identical when used.

-NOTE, this no longer seems to be the case given changes to the Report-ID now used in the subject?
-If we allow "<>" in the Subject, those characters are illegal in Windows filnames I believe.
-We could say that the "unique-id" and the "ridtxt" are identical, other than the "<>" characters.
-Should/Could we add a MUST to the format?
-Could we just point at RFC4122 (is it still used/valid)?

 ## Extensions